7 Tips for Cherry Blossom Viewing Success in Washington, DC

 1. Please DO NOT sit, pull, touch, or climb on the trees

+I see people do this every year, and I will walk up to those people and tell them not to do it.
+These trees are fragile, and they will break.
+Remember, they’ve been here since 1912.
 Sadly, if a tree breaks, they have to remove the whole tree because it can't be saved.
 Find a park ranger if you feel uncomfortable telling people not to do that, and please help us locals keep these amazing trees alive and in one piece.

 2. Be mindful about pictures

 It’s great to take pictures.
 Hell, half the city pretends to be a photographer!
 But are you blocking the footpath so people can't get through even though you already have 10 of the same pictures?
 Other people are not paying attention to that, either, so sometimes it's kind of like cardio trying to dodge picture-takers and walkers.
+Also, pay attention if you are walking, and try not to walk through someone’s picture—it’s just rude!
+And since you walked through their picture, they will end up taking another 20.

 3. Be flexible with your time when visiting!

-Each year around the end of February and the beginning of March, the National Park Service will predict the peak bloom time.
+Each year, around the end of February and the beginning of March, the National Park Service predicts the peak bloom time.
 Peak bloom means when 70 percent of the Yoshino cherry tree blossoms are open.
-This is HIGHLY dependent on the weather.
+This is highly dependent on the weather.
+We could end up with snow or freezing temperatures, high winds, or even heavy rain—all of which can push the season back.

 The main blooming period can last up to two weeks.
-As I mentioned above, the Kwanzan cherry blooms two weeks later.
-So, plenty of cherry blossoms will be seen and enjoyed.
+As I mentioned above, the Kwanzan cherry blooms two weeks later, so plenty of cherry blossoms will be seen and enjoyed.

 4. Sunrise or Sunset, not in the middle